jostylr/event-when/src/event-when.md

         } else {
             handlerArr = [handler];
             handlers.set(ev, handlerArr);
-            // contains is for searching the handler; it is a method handlerArr.contains = Handler.prototype.contains;
             // this decrements any once counters, calling removal as needed
             // must return array.
             handlerArr.decrement = Handler.prototype.decrement;